DARYL-fpv/LapTimer/README.md

  - Place the file named "*LapTmr.lua*" within this Radio' SD Card path: */SCRIPTS/TELEMETRY/*
  - Place the whole accompanying folder "*LamTmr*" within this Radio' SD Card path: */SCRIPTS/TELEMETRY/*
  - Enter to the "*Model menu*" and navigate to "*Display*" page.
 Assign "*Script*" to one of free screens and select "*LapTmr*".
  - From the "*Radio main menu*", long press to access all your screens and push page to navigate to LapTmr's scipt and it will run.
 **NOTE:** Do not rename any file!
 Name file up to 6 character will not work.

 # Configuration (must be edited by pilot)
 - Edit the "*LapTmp.lua*" file and set the "*ArmSwitch*" variabel as desired.
 You can assign it to a physical switch (*sa* to *sh*) or locigal ones (*ls1* to *ls32*).
  - Set the "*ArmSwitchOnPositio*n" variable if necessary to change the active position of the arm switch.
-Position U (up/away from you), D (down/towards), M (middle)
+Position U (up/away from you), D (down/towards), M (middle).
  **IMPORTANT:** When using logical switches, choose only "U" for true, "D" for false
  - Configure the audio features section (you can avoid to edit if not sure)

 # Usage
-**NOTE:** The threshold value must be considered ad a circle radius and the race must be started **within and at the edge** of the RSSI's threshold area!
+**TO KEEP IN MIND:** The threshold value must be considered ad a circle radius and the race must be started **within and at the edge** of the RSSI's threshold area!
 Your starting position must be inside the RSSI threshold value and RSSI threshodl value + 4 (defined by startTollerance costant).
 This value can be relaxed from code.
 Please, read the instruction below to understand how to use the timer at the best of its potential.

  - For best performace, orientate the antenna as follow (or specular):

             .##########################(##